Flare by Spatie

 SamplingRule::forPath($pattern, $rate) The URL path web

-SamplingRule::forRoute($pattern, $rate) The matched route name or pattern (without HTTP method prefix) web
+SamplingRule::forRoute($pattern, $rate) The matched route pattern (without HTTP method prefix) web

 SamplingRule::forCommand($pattern, $rate) The command name cli